 Stockholm, the capital of Sweden, encompasses 14 islands and more than 50 bridges on an extensive Baltic Sea archipelago.
 The cobblestone streets and ochre-colored buildings of Gamla Stan (the old town) are home to the 13th-century Storkyrkan Cathedral, the Kungliga Slottet Royal Palace and the Nobel Museum, which focuses on the Nobel Prize.
 Ferries and sightseeing boats shuttle passengers between the islands.

 Overnight in Stockholm.

-After breakfast the day is free to relax in your hotel or explore other beautiful landscape of Sweden.
+Day is free, to relax in your hotel or explore the neighbouring places of Sweden.